Neofonie/magnolia-frontend-scripts/README.md

 # magnolia-frontend-scripts

+- install with

+        yarn add magnolia-frontend-scripts

-use like this in your package.json:
+- use like this in your package.json:

         "scripts": {
-    "build": "neo-scripts build",
+           "build": "neo-mfs build",
-    "check": "neo-scripts check",
+           "check": "neo-mfs check",
-    "default": "neo-scripts default"
+           "default": "neo-mfs default"
-  },
+        }

+- make sure youre directory layout looks like this

+        - <project-name>
+            -> <name>-ui
+                -> <name>-ui
+                -> frontend
+            -> <name>-webapp